Webhook Best Practices

 processEvent(req.body).catch(console.error);

-});If your endpoint doesn't respond with a 200 within a few seconds, the delivery may be considered failed.
+});If your endpoint doesn't respond with a 200 within 15 seconds (the hard timeout), the delivery is considered failed.
+As a best practice, aim to respond within 5 seconds by processing events asynchronously.

 Handle Duplicate Events